-- At the end of the first season of Sailor Moon, all the Senshi were restored to life, having forgotten about their powers.
-When the next season's villains showed up, Usagi became Sailor Moon again, but tried to let the others live a normal life.
-The very next episode, a Cardian attacked and the other girls witnessed it, and despite having no powers or memories of their time as the Sailor Senshi, they still stood up to fight it.
-Luna promptly restored their powers and memories.
+- At the end of the first season of Sailor Moon, all the Senshi are restored to life, having forgotten about their powers.
+When the next season's villains shows up, Usagi becomes Sailor Moon again, but tries to let the others live a normal life.
+The very next episode, a Cardian attacks and the other girls witness it, and despite having no powers or memories of their time as the Sailor Senshi, they still stand up to fight it.
+Luna promptly restores their powers and memories.

 - Uryu from the same series provides another example.
 Early on, he burns out his powers by supercharging them with an Upgrade Artifact.
 In a Filler arc, he gets a temporary Upgrade Artifact that breaks at the end of the arc.
 Then, back in canon, he undergoes Training from Hell to regain his original powers.

 - This happens with both Futari wa Pretty Cure and Yes!
 Pretty Cure 5 when they jump into their sequels, Futari wa Pretty Cure MaX Heart and Yes!
 Pretty Cure 5 GO!GO!: the girls defeat the bad guys, lose their powers, go on with their lives, then a new threat steps in and they get brand new powers to fight with.

 - Iron Man: This is a regular occurrence for Tony Stark, who constantly sees his latest suit destroyed, only for him to go back to the workshop and create a bigger and better one.

 - Rick Jones is the ULTIMATE example of this trope, having been a sidekick for, or gained the powers of, an improbable number of Marvel superheroes.

 - Mary Marvel tried this in the Countdown to Final Crisis series....
 It didn't quite work out for her...